What is Chartered Accountant (CA)?

 As a Chartered Accountant (CA), you will have a range of roles and responsibilities depending on the sector you work in.
 Here are some common roles and responsibilities of CAs:

 - Financial Accounting and Reporting: CAs are responsible for maintaining accurate and up-to-date financial records of organizations.
-This includes preparing financial statements, such as balance sheets, income statements, and cash flow statements, in compliance with accounting standards and regulatory requirements.

 - Auditing and Assurance: CAs perform audits to examine financial statements and assess the accuracy, reliability, and compliance of financial information.
-They verify the organization’s financial transactions, internal controls, and systems to provide assurance to stakeholders.

 - Risk Management and Internal Controls: CAs assist organizations in identifying and managing financial risks.
 They design and implement internal control systems to safeguard assets, prevent fraud, and ensure compliance with regulations.
-CAs also assess business risks, develop risk mitigation strategies, and provide recommendations for improving control environments.

 Skills Required to Become a Chartered Accountant (CA)